laradock/laradock/README.md

 <a name="Install-CodeIgniter"></a>
 ### Install CodeIgniter

-To install CodeIgniter 3 on Laradock all you have to do is the following simple steps:
+To install CodeIgniter 3 on LaraDock all you have to do is the following simple steps:

 1 - Open the `docker-compose.yml` file.